-RPT-Fitch Affirms Allianz SE at 'AA-'; Outlook Stable
+RPT-Fitch affirms Allianz SE at 'AA-'; outlook stable

 Fitch Ratings has affirmed Germany-based Allianz SE’s Insurer Financial Strength (IFS) rating and Long-term Issuer Default Rating (IDR) at ‘AA-'.
-At the same time, the agency has affirmed Allianz’s main subsidiaries’ IFS rating at ‘AA’.
+At the same time, the agency has affirmed Allianz’s main subsidiaries IFS rating at ‘AA’.
 The Outlook for all ratings is Stable.
-A full list of rating actions is provided at the end of this commentary.
+A full list of rating actions is at the end of this release.

 The affirmation reflects Allianz’s strong technical profitability, strong consolidated group capital position, broad diversification by geography and product, and solid business position in its key markets.
 In addition, the group’s ratings also benefit from an investment mix of sound credit quality.
-Partially offsetting these rating factors are currently suppressed technical profitability in the non-life business segment in the US and a challenging medium-term outlook for some of Allianz’s life markets.

-The subdued outlook for economic growth in the eurozone, low interest rates and a possible re-intensification of the peripheral eurozone debt crisis create a challenging operating environment.
-For 2014 Fitch expects that sound underwriting profitability from the non-life business will help Allianz offset the effects of likely pressure on earnings from life insurance and investments.
-The group’s strong core capitalisation remained comfortable in 2013 with shareholders’ funds of EUR50.1bn (2012: EUR50.4bn restated) and the consolidated regulatory solvency ratio improving to 182% (2012: 181%, when adjusted for accounting changes).
+Partially offsetting these rating factors are the currently suppressed technical profitability in the non-life business segment in the US and the challenging medium-term outlook for some of the life markets in which Allianz operates.
+The subdued outlook for economic growth in the eurozone, low interest rates, and a possible intensification of the peripheral eurozone debt crisis creates a challenging operating environment.
+For the remainder of 2013 the agency expects that sound underwriting profitability from the non-life business will help Allianz offset earnings from life insurance and investments, which are likely to be under pressure.

 Key rating triggers that could lead to a downgrade include:

-- Deterioration within the peripheral eurozone countries leading to a decline in respective bond and other asset prices
+- Deterioration of the situation within the peripheral eurozone countries leading again to a decline in respective bond and other asset prices

-- A sustained significant increase in the regulatory solvency ratio to above 200%
+- A sustained significant increase in capitalisation to a regulatory solvency ratio of above 200%.

 - A sustained strong improvement in profitability with a non-life combined ratio consistently below 95%

-Allianz is one of the largest insurance groups in Europe.
-IFRS gross written premiums were EUR72.1bn and total assets stood at EUR712bn at end-2013.
+Based on 2012 data, Allianz is one of the largest insurance groups in Europe.
+IFRS gross written premiums were EUR72.2bn (2011: EUR69.3bn) and total assets stood at EUR695bn at end-2012.
 The group is active in both the non-life and life/health businesses as well as in asset management and has a strong business position and franchise.

 Allianz SE: Long-term IDR affirmed at ‘AA-'; Outlook Stable